 ERROR_SXS_COMPONENT_STORE_CORRUPT), you have two options.
 Follow one of the following methods that suits you:

-Editor’s note: Method 1 may be easier because there is no need to slipstream the setup media before starting the process.
+Editor’s note: Method 2 is an easy and preferred fix.
 The Dynamic Update process eliminates the need to install a separate quality update (cumulative update) as part of the in-place upgrade process.
-With an in-place upgrade using the latest version Windows 10 ISO or setup disk, you also automatically get the latest available quality update due to the excellent “Dynamic Updates” feature.
+With an in-place upgrade using the latest version Windows 10/11 ISO or setup disk, you also automatically get the latest available quality update due to the excellent “Dynamic Updates” feature.

 - From the mounted drive, run

-- Follow the on-screen instructions and complete the repair installation process.
+- Follow the on-screen instructions and complete the repair installation.

 Hopefully, the error 0x80073712 should no longer occur, and you should be able to install the future .NET Framework updates, cumulative updates, and feature updates successfully.